koushik80/koushik80/README.md

 </div>

 - :keyboard: I believe in #SharingIsCaring.
 So here to share with you what I have learned.
 And everyday learning something new.
-- :briefcase: According to my tech skills, I'm looking for an internship place or a Junior Software/Cloud developer position.
+- :briefcase: According to my tech skills, I'm looking for an internship place or a Cloud Administrator/Junior Software position.
 - :handshake: I'm looking to collaborate with someone who is interested in Software Development, Clouds, Data Analytics & DevOps.
 - :technologist: I ensure my skills are kept up to date within this rapidly changing industry.
-My current study lines are Cloud, Windows Server 2019 Admin, Microservices(Node & React), Docker & Kubernetes, testing etc.
+My current study lines are Cloud, Network Security, Virtual Desktop, Windows Server 2019 Admin, Microservices(Node & React), Docker & Kubernetes, testing etc.
 - :zap: In my free time when I'm not pushing codes, you'll find me on enjoying time with my family, cooking, gardening, read tech articles or listening to music.

 ---